social-protocols/quality-news/README.md

      rankingScore = pow(upvotes, 0.8) / pow(ageHours + 2, 1.8)

-`rankingScore` is ratio, where the numerator grows as a function of upvotes and the denominator grows as a function of age.
+`rankingScore` is a ratio, where the numerator grows as a function of upvotes and the denominator grows as a function of age.
 If the numerator in our formula does not also grow similarly as a function of age, the result is an effectively stronger age penalty.

 To make our formula as much like the HN formula as possible, the numerator should grow at exactly the same rate as it does in the current ranking formula for the average story, but it should grow at a faster (slower) rate for stories with above-average (below-average) true upvote rate.

-We can accomplish this is instead of using the number of upvotes a story actually received, we estimate how many upvotes that story **would have received if it had the same history as the average story**.
+We can accomplish this instead of using the number of upvotes a story actually received, we estimate how many upvotes that story **would have received if it had the same history as the average story**.

 At each time interval, the average story received `sidewideUpvotes[timeInterval]/nStories` upvotes.
 So a story with a given upvoteRate would hypothetically have received: